Coherence of Augmented Iwasawa Algebras: Augmented Iwasawa algebras

 such that the natural maps $R[G] \rightarrow RG$ and $RK \rightarrow RG$ are $R$-algebra homomorphisms.
 This $R$-algebra is independent of the choice of $K$, up to canonical isomorphism. \\ \end{jprop}

 This means that $RG$ is generated as an $R$-algebra by $RK$ and the elements of $G$.
-In the case that $G$ is a $p$-adic Lie group and $k$ is a finite field of characteristic $p$, we call the $k$-algebra $kG$ the (mod $p$) augmented Iwasawa algebra of $G$.
-(The stipulation that $k$ be finite ensures a reasonable topology is induced on $kG$, see subsection \ref{Universal property of augmented Iwasawa algebras}.)
+In the case that $G$ is a $p$-adic Lie group and $k$ is a field of characteristic $p$, we call the $k$-algebra $kG$ the (mod $p$) augmented Iwasawa algebra of $G$.
 If $G$ is compact, then the Iwasawa algebra and the augmented Iwasawa algebra are isomorphic rings, so our notation is unambiguous.\\